 (29) An international applicant who is liable to pay the Overseas Student Health Charge, as required by the Commonwealth Government for issue and continuation of student entry permits, and who fails to pay the charge to the University by a specified date, or fails to provide evidence that the charge has been paid for health insurance for the student, shall not be accepted as an enrolled student until the charge has been paid.

 (30) Re-enrolling students are required to re-enrol by the published closing date.
-Enrolment may be undertaken after the closing date at the discretion of the Director, Student Experience Team.
+Enrolment may be undertaken after the closing date at the discretion of the Director, Student Administration Services.